Trusted Disability Lawyers Serving San Francisco Families

 Employer-sponsored and group-disability insurance policies are generally governed by a complex, constantly evolving set of federal laws called the Employee Retirement Income Security Act (ERISA).
 If you are wrongfully denied benefits under an ERISA policy, you must first file an administrative appeal with your insurer.
 If the insurance company upholds the initial denial, you must base your entire federal ERISA lawsuit on the record you submitted during the claim and what was submitted during your administrative appeal.
 Your case will be decided and judged by ERISA holdings from the Ninth Circuit.
 Finally, if you don’t timely file your administrative appeal, the court will dismiss your case, no matter how valid your claim.

-Conditions That Individual and Group Disability Insurance Should Cover (but Often Delay or Deny)
+Conditions That Individual and Group Disability Insurance Should Cover

 You don’t have to suffer from a catastrophic injury or total disability to claim disability insurance benefits.
 Your individual or group disability insurance policy may limit your benefits for certain illnesses and injuries, especially musculoskeletal and mental/nervous claims.